 - MAS Rules: The MAS Rules, amongst other things, require regulated entities to: (a) conduct system and penetration testing; (b) continuously monitor and detect network and other types of cyber intrusions; and (c) require the board and senior management of the regulated entities to effectively implement that entity’s cyber resilience programme.

-The Cybersecurity Agency of Singapore (CAS), which is the national agency overseeing cybersecurity strategy, operations, education, outreach and ecosystem development in Singapore – please see more here.
+The Cyber Security Agency of Singapore (CSA), which is the national agency overseeing cybersecurity strategy, operations, education, outreach and ecosystem development in Singapore – please see more here.

 - Owners of critical information infrastructures must: (a) comply with codes and directions; (b) conduct audits and risk assessments; (c) report cybersecurity incidents; and (d) participate in cybersecurity exercises; and